NunoSempere/nunosempere.github.io/ea/ForecastingNewsletter/April2020.md

 ## Miscellanea
 - [COVID-19 Projections](https://covid19.healthdata.org/united-states-of-america): A really sleek US government coronavirus model.
 See [here](https://www.lesswrong.com/posts/QuzAwSTND6N4k7yNj/seemingly-popular-covid-19-model-is-obvious-nonsense) for criticism.
 See also: [Epidemic Forecasting](http://epidemicforecasting.org/).
 - [Atari, early](https://aiimpacts.org/atari-early/).
 "Deepmind announced that their Agent57 beats the ‘human baseline’ at all 57 Atari games usually used as a benchmark."
-This is interesting because
 - [Assessing Kurzweil's 1999 predictions for 2019](https://www.lesswrong.com/posts/GhDfTAtRMxcTqAFmc/assessing-kurzweil-s-1999-predictions-for-2019).
 Kurzweil made on the order of 100 predictions for 2019 in his 1999 book *The Age of Spiritual Machines*.
 How did they fare?
 We'll find out, next month.
 - [Zvi on Evaluating Predictions in Hindsight](https://www.lesswrong.com/posts/BthNiWJDagLuf2LN2/evaluating-predictions-in-hindsight).
 A fun read.
 Of course, the dissing of Scott Alexander's prediction is fun to read, but I really want to see how a list of Zvi's predictions fares.
 - [The M5 competition is ongoing](https://www.kaggle.com/c/m5-forecasting-accuracy/data).